vatsal-rsi/exiqo-one/README.md

 - May include user display name, account ID, and email in event payloads
 - Sends data **only** to the webhook URL you configure

-For privacy details, see: [R Systems Privacy Policy](https://www.rsystems.com/privacy-policy)
+For privacy details, see [PRIVACY.md](https://github.com/vatsal-rsi/exiqo-one/blob/main/PRIVACY.md).

 ---